How does the aircraft phase-in process at Austrian Airlines actually occur? And what important checks need to be done? We will tell you!

 We are only satisfied when everything expires without complications

 The approval granted by Austrian Technik marks the beginning of the critical phase for our Asset Management.
 Now the final contracts have to be negotiated.
 This involves specific parts of the contract relating to delivery conditions, the handover procedure, requirements for aircraft maintenance and return conditions as well as commercial and legal aspects.
 We will lease the four aircraft previously operated by Avianca for a period of eight years from the Aviation Capital Group serving as the lessor.
 The two former Juneyao jets will be purchased by Lufthansa and will be leased by us internally.
 After the lease or purchase agreement is finalized, including the agreed upon delivery conditions, the next milestone is the handover check.
-In the case of the former Avianca planes, the lessor originally planned to have maintenance and paintwork on the aircraft carried out by Flight Star in Jacksonville.

 Accuracy and safety are our top priorities